-I am energized by the prospect of meeting new people and find tremendous satisfaction in being able to share what I have been privileged to learn about Christian Theology, Political Theology, World Christianity, and the mission of Christian higher education.
+I am energized by the prospect of meeting new people and find tremendous satisfaction in being able to share what I have been privileged to learn about Christian Theology, Political and Moral Theology, World Christianity, and the mission of Christian higher education.

 Invited Lectures and Presentations

 "Strategic Differentiation" A State of the College Address to Faculty, September 6, 2018.